Jackett/Jackett/README.md

 You can get additional logging with the switches "-t -l".
 Please post logs if you are unable to resolve your issue with these switches ensuring to remove your username/password/cookies.

+#### Creating an issue
+Please supply as much information about the problem you are experiencing as possible.
+Your issue has a much greater chance of being resolved if logs are supplied so that we can see what is going on.
+Creating an issue with '### isn't working' doesn't help anyone to fix the problem.

 ### Contributing
 All contributions are welcome just send a pull request.
 Jackett's framework allows our team (and any other volunteering dev) to implement new trackers in an hour or two.
 If you'd like support for a new tracker but are not a developer then feel free to leave a request on the [issues page](https://github.com/zone117x/Jackett/issues).
 It is recommended to use Visual studio 2015 when making code changes in this project.
 We currently only support private trackers.